browserengineering/book/book/embeds.md

   iframes (even nested ones---yes, iframes can include iframes!) use the same rendering event loop.

-* Cross-origin iframes are *script-isolated* from the containing page.
+* Cross-origin iframes are *script-isolated*\index{script} from the containing page.
 That means that a script in the iframe [can't access][cant-access] the containing page's variables or DOM, nor can scripts in the containing page access the iframe's variables or DOM.
 Same-origin iframes, however, can.

 [^iframe-event-loop]: For example, if an iframe has the same origin as
     the web page that embeds it, then scripts in the iframe can